vlandham/captain_z/out/captain_z.md

 "Captain Z and the Adventurers," Nova said again, and smiled.

-As Captain Z returned to the ship's wheel, her mind turned to all those pirates in the Port of Goodnews, and who could be leading such a plan. _Who's cruel enough and powerful enough to make that many pirates fight together?_ She wondered.
+As Captain Z returned to the ship's wheel, her mind turned to all those pirates in the Port of Goodnews, and who could be the leader of such a crew. _Who's cruel enough and powerful enough to make that many pirates fight together?_ She wondered.
 Certainly not Captain Spears.
 He was greedy, to be certain, but he would never want a whole town to call his own.
 And he certainly didn't have enough smarts to make a plan like that work.

 No. Someone far more cruel was behind this war.
 Controlling the pirates like pieces on a chessboard.
 It made Sophia's skin crawl just to think about someone that terrible.